-Here are charts on those and the rest of the latest Long Island economic indicators on foreclosures, home sales, bankruptcy, travel and tourism.
+Here are charts on jobs and the rest of the latest Long Island economic indicators on consumer prices, foreclosures, home sales, bankruptcy, travel and tourism.
+Updated June 14, 2018.

-The net gain in non-farm jobs year over year, from the New York State Department of Labor.
-Read more.
+Net gain in non-farm jobs year over year, from NYS Department of Labor.

 The number of foreclosure-related filings on Long Island, from RealtyTrac

 Year-over-year changes in the number of closed home sales on Long Island, by month, from Multiple Listing Service

 The number of filings in Nassau and Suffolk, from U.S. Bankruptcy Court, Eastern District, New York

 The percentage of all Long Island rooms occupied, from STR Global